greenhouse monitoring with rak wisblock and blues notecard

 Hardware Connection

 The hardware adopts a modular approach provided by WisBlock.
 The complete firmware is developed and available in the official RAKwireless GitHub repository, and the IoT data visualization platforms are cloud-ready.
-Additionally, we will replicate the project developed by Blues Wireless by using JSON data to access the information.
+The project developed by Blues Wireless is replicated by using JSON data to access and transmit the required information.

 Connecting the WisBlock elements is straightforward:

-2. The Blues Notecard can be connected via the WisBlock Blues Carrier Module, and also the RAK12023, which should then be plugged into the baseboard's IO slots.
+2. Connect the Blues Notecard through the WisBlock Blues Carrier Module and the RAK12023, then plug the assembly into the baseboard’s IO slots.

 3. Plug the soil moisture sensor into the RAK12023.

-4. Finally, to prepare your product for deployment, you can use the WisBlock enclosure designed for this purpose.
+4. For deployment, place the assembled device inside a WisBlock enclosure designed for this purpose.

 Final project installation view